Treasury Inspector General for Tax Administration

 November 14, 2013

 Contact: David Barnes

-WASHINGTON – An Internal Revenue Service (IRS) program designed to refer tax fraud cases for criminal investigation could improve the identification and development of additional fraud cases, according to a new study publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON -- The Internal Revenue Service (IRS) should take additional steps to improve security at some of its facilities, a new report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA) concludes.